brannm/academic-kickstart-mrb/content/authors/admin/_index.md

 #- Visitors
 ---

 Michelle Brann (she/her) is currently a Postdoctoral Fellow in the [Öberg Group](https://karinoberg.cfa.harvard.edu/) at the Harvard & Smithsonian Center for Astrophysics (CfA).
 She holds a chemistry PhD from the [Sibener Group](http://sibener-group.uchicago.edu) at the University of Chicago where she explored gas-surface dynamics.
 She defended in May 2022 and spent one year as a [NRC postdoc](https://sites.nationalacademies.org/PGA/RAP/index.htm) at National Institute of Standards and Technology (NIST) prior to joining the CfA in fall 2023.
-She is also an executive commmittee member of the [National Younger Chemists Committee](https://acsycc.org) of the American Chemical Society.
+She is also an associate commmittee member of the [Committee on Economic and Professional Affairs(https://www.acs.org/about/governance/committees/economic-professional-affairs.html) of the American Chemical Society.
 After graduating from Wellesley College in May 2015 with a BA with Honors in Chemistry and a minor in Mathematics, she worked for one year as a research associate at Pacific Northwest National Laboratory (PNNL) in the National Security Directorate.